Geoc2022/BrownMathDUG_Research/content/posts/2023-01-01---creating-a-post-from-latex-file/index.md

 - <a name="accept-invitation" style="text-decoration:none">Accept invitation:</a> If the repository owner or collaborator grants you access to the repository, you will receive an email invitation from GitHub.
 Follow the instructions in the email to accept the invitation and gain access to the repository.

+## Alternatively you can skip the above and create a fork/pull request later

 ## Add your article:
 The following instructions are written with VSCode in mind and contains shortcuts on VSCode, but the steps can be replicated on other IDEs like WebStorm, Vim, etc.